scando1993/thingsboard.github.io/docs/iot-gateway/modbus.md

 ##### Byte order

 The byte order can be different among hardware manufactures.
-To correctly map data to Thingsboard types you must specify the byte order.
+To correctly map data to Pacificsoft types you must specify the byte order.
 There are several ways how to do it:

 * **BIG (big)** and **LITTLE( little)** constants mean big-endianness and little-endianness correspondingly